ibm-ecm/ibm-content-navigator-samples/ViewerToolbarPlugin/README.md

 ## This plugin contains two examples for adding custom buttons
-1. A custom button on the top toolbar of viewer.
+1. Two custom buttons on the top toolbar of viewer.
+-  Button 1 is to display messages.
+-  Button 2 is to delete the document and close the viewer.
--  The parameters for the button are set in filter() function of [ViewOneActionResponseFilter.java](/ViewerToolbarPlugin/src/com/ibm/ecm/extension/viewerToolbar/services/ViewOneActionResponseFilter.java)
+-  The parameters for the buttons are set in filter() function of [ViewOneActionResponseFilter.java](/ViewerToolbarPlugin/src/com/ibm/ecm/extension/viewerToolbar/services/ViewOneActionResponseFilter.java)
--  The button execution and state evaluation functions are in [ViewerToolbarPlugin.js](/ViewerToolbarPlugin/src/com/ibm/ecm/extension/viewerToolbar/WebContent/ViewerToolbarPlugin.js)
+-  The buttons execution and state evaluation functions are in [ViewerToolbarPlugin.js](/ViewerToolbarPlugin/src/com/ibm/ecm/extension/viewerToolbar/WebContent/ViewerToolbarPlugin.js)
 2. A custom button on the left toolbar of viewer, to add an image stamp.
 -  The parameters for the button are set in filter() function of [ViewOneBootstrapResponseFilter.java](/ViewerToolbarPlugin/src/com/ibm/ecm/extension/viewerToolbar/services/ViewOneBootstrapResponseFilter.java)